 Ask if your provider has a loyalty program.
 Some insurers provide additional discounts to customers if you've remained with them for a few years.

-4. File fewer claims.
+4. File fewer insurance claims.

-Here are steps specific to homeowners insurance.
 You can also make several improvements to your home or property to see what you can improve to get a discount.